-Find out what’s been going on in the world of international education in our monthly Educating Abroad News (EAN) international education news may 2020 instalment.
+Find out what’s been going on in the world of international education in our monthly Educating Abroad News (EAN) international education news May 2020 installment.

 According to a notification issued by the school, Christophe was earlier with the Jakarta Intercultural School.
 He worked there for 10 years as the Middle School Principal.
 Previously he served four years as Middle School Principal at the Anglo-American School of Moscow.

-The development of this education center has been supported by H.E.
-Ambassador Galma Boru from the Embassy of the Republic of Kenya and has also received a donation by Qatar Airways.
+The development of this educational center has been supported by H.E.
+Ambassador Galma Boru from the Embassy of the Republic of Kenya and has also received a Qatar Airways donation.

-English language provider British Study Centres and UK pathway specialist NCUK have extended their partnership to deliver an online pre-master’s program (PMP) for students wishing to study a master’s degree at a UK university.
-Available entirely online, the PMP course aims to improve English language proficiency, study skills, and academic knowledge to adequately prepare for postgraduate study at 16 NCUK member institutions.
+English language provider British Study Centres and UK pathway specialist NCUK have extended their partnership to deliver an online pre-master’s program (PMP) for students wishing to study for a master’s degree at a UK university.
+The PMP course is available entirely online, and the PMP course aims to improve English language proficiency, study skills, and academic knowledge to prepare for postgraduate study at 16 NCUK member institutions adequately.

-Along with raising language proficiency to English for Academic Purposes, the skills students will learn include planning a research project, taking notes in lectures, as well as discussion skills on tutorials and seminars.
+Along with raising language proficiency to English for Academic Purposes, the skills students will learn to include planning a research project, taking notes in lectures, and discussion skills on tutorials and seminars.

 The PMP is designed to accommodate degree graduates with varying levels of English language ability.
-Students successfully completing the program, will be guaranteed admission to an appropriate postgraduate program offered by an NCUK member university.
+Students completing the program will be guaranteed admission to an appropriate postgraduate program offered by an NCUK member university.

 CIEE has announced the winners of the Frederick Douglass Global Fellowship, which covers all the costs for 10 outstanding students from Minority Serving Institutions to participate in a customized summer study abroad program focused on leadership and intercultural communication.
 Fellows are selected based on their academic achievement, communication skills, and commitment to social justice. — qualities representative of the award’s namesake, African American social reformer, abolitionist, orator, writer, and international statesman Frederick Douglass.